MaT1g3R/YasenBaka/README.md

 addshame, removeshame, shame, shamelist, ship

 Music commadns:
 pause, play, playing, resume, skip, stop, summon, volume

+You can also talk to the bot by mentioning her!